Do you have a running theory about what happened to Ronald Tammen?

 - If a person is speaking in a professional capacity as a subject expert and/or a spokesperson, I will customarily name that person.

-Also, as always, if you have a message for me, please feel free to fill out the contact form.
-Oh, and if you have a potential lead, or if you’re with the FBI or some other agency and wish to share a secret—perhaps even become this website’s own version of Deep Throat—I’m all ears, and your identity is safe with me.
+There are lots of ways to communicate with each other.
+As always, you can post comments at the bottom of a specific post, as well as through Facebook (facebook.com/agmihtf) and Twitter (@jwwenger).
+You can also DM me through the above platforms or through the contact form.
+And you can email me at rontammenproject [at] gmail [dot] com.
+Oh, and if you have a potential lead, or if you’re with the FBI or CIA and wish to share a secret—perhaps even become this website’s own version of Deep Throat—I’m all ears, and your identity is safe with me.